-Within this Digital Humanities project, different digital methods for text- and image-based research and publication are tested or further developed, respectively.
+Within this Digital Humanities project, different digital methods for text- and image-based research and publication were tested or further developed, respectively.

 Die Beiläufigkeit der Dinge als kulturelle Stabilisierung

-This project is interested in questions about the ontological and phenomenological status of the material remains that archaeologists study.
+This project was interested in questions about the ontological and phenomenological status of the material remains that archaeologists study.

 Nutrition and Nutritive Soul in Aristotle and Aristotelianism